amurrell/wp-engine-theme-local/README.md

 - Install latest wordpress (if not already installed)
 - Install DockerLocal (if not already installed) - asks [php version](#php-version) 1st time, change it as needed.
 - Install your theme as a git submodule OR use your downloaded theme
-- Copy site-specific folders into html/wp-content folder
+- Create symbolic links relative to docker containers for: site-specific folders into html/wp-content folder
 - Start your DockerLocal (first time takes a while; very fast when image is cached)
 - Import your database (if not already imported)